-Inspecting the Display Interface Unit 110 (DIU110)
+Inspecting the Display Interface Unit 200 (DIU200)

-System Comm GPS Performance Diag VDS Verify proper DIU110 operation.
+- Verify proper DIU200 operation.
 From the Home screen, tap the Diag tab.
-Tap Run All button.
-Verify at a minimum that CELLULAR, CDD, GPS, Battery Backup, and J1587 or J1939 show green check marks.
-Turn IGN to the ON position and verify that the System Status is Good.
-Turn the IGN to the OFF position and verify that the status goes to Ignition Off.
-ConstantC Verify the DIU110 screen is clean.
-Omnitracs recommends that you use a soft cloth and either plain water, glass cleaner, or mild soap to gently clean the surfaces of the DIU110 as well as the display screen.
-Marce Caution The MDU is not watertight.
-Do not spray any liquid directly on the display screen.
-Heavily soiled DIU110s should be returned to Omnitracs using the RMA process for proper cleaning.
-Note Use the PDA stylus, provided with the unit, or your fingers to navigate the DIU110.
-Do not use pencils, pens, metal objects, or any other devices which could possibly scratch the touchscreen.
-Verify the display screen is readable in any lighting condition.
+Tap Run All button. - Verify at a minimum that Cellular, CDD, GPS, Battery Backup, and J1587 or J1939 show green check marks. - Turn IGN to the ON position and verify that the System Status is Good. - Turn the IGN to the OFF position and verify that the status goes to Ignition Off.

+2. Verify the DIU200 keys and screen are clean.

+Omnitracs recommends that you use a soft cloth and either plain water, glass cleaner, or mild soap to gently clean the surfaces of the DIU200 as well as the display screen.